j-r-jones/optsearch/examples/README.md

 Step 1: Generate the compiler flag part of the input file for OptSearch using the helper Python 2.7 script.

 To do this, you will need params.def from the relevant GCC version that you are using.
 This can be downloaded from one of the GCC mirror sites.
+Because I am tuning the reference BLAS in this example, it is gfortran that is of interest (the reference BLAS is written in Fortran).

+  $ gfortran --version
+  GNU Fortran (GCC) 8.1.0 20180502 (Cray Inc.)
+  Copyright (C) 2018 Free Software Foundation, Inc.
+  This is free software; see the source for copying conditions.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
- $ python2.7 ./optsearch/scripts/gcc_to_config.py -c gfortran -t ./optsearch/examples/helloworld.f -s ./gcc-8.1.0/gcc/params.def -o gcc-8.1.0-config.yaml
+  $ python2.7 ./optsearch/scripts/gcc_to_config.py -c gfortran -t ./optsearch/test/helloworld.f -s ./gcc-8.1.0/gcc/params.def -o gcc-8.1.0-config.yaml
   2020-11-24 16:32:40,773 removing flag -fhandle-exceptions because renamed 2020-11-24 16:33:16,734 removing flag -fno-stack-protector-all because it results in compile error 2020-11-24 16:33:16,735 Odd... -fstack-protector-all works but -fno-stack-protector-all does not